phenixblue/docker-sysdig-pks/README.md

 # docker-sysdig-pks
 Docker Image for running Sysdig on PKS nodes

 This was a quick and dirty hack to get the [kubectl-capture](https://github.com/sysdiglabs/kubectl-capture) plugin from Sysdig working for PKS nodes running the Ubuntu 16.04 Xenial stemcell.
-I'm unlikely to keep this up to date, but the general principal should remain the same if you need to improvise on veriosning and such.
+I'm unlikely to keep this up to date, but the general principal should remain the same if you need to improvise on versioning and such.

 USE AT YOUR OWN RISK!